Special Event Permits

 Portland Bureau of Transportation, SSM/Community Events, 1120 SW 5th Avenue Suite 800, Portland, OR 97204

 Office Hours: 8 a.m. to 5 p.m., Monday through Friday, front desk 503-823-5185

 Note: Please do not send fee payment with your application.
 Fees are paid at the time you pick up the permit.

-If your event will not have alcohol in the closed street area, the application shall be submitted a minimum of 4 weeks in advance of the event date.
+Completed applications should be submitted a minimum of 6 weeks in advance of the event date.